IELTS One Skill Retake is now accepted in all Australian states!

 IELTS Speaking Coaching is an official IELTS mock Speaking test from IDP Education for test-takers who have a higher level of English and need to boost their Speaking score by half a band.
 It is a 45-minute IELTS mock Speaking test and is not intended to replace English lessons or practice.
 So, what do you get when you buy IELTS Speaking Coaching?

 You will complete a mock Speaking test and receive a detailed report within 3-5 days with tips to improve your spoken English.
-We are currently offering IELTS Speaking Coaching sessions on Tuesdays and Saturdays.
+We are currently offering IELTS Speaking Coaching sessions on Tuesdays and Sundays.

 Buy IELTS Speaking Coaching now